The story of a forgotten America.

 Redevelopment of Merchants Ice and Cold Storage

-Last month, it was announced that the shuttered Merchants Ice and Cold Storage tower in Louisville, Kentucky, would be redeveloped.
+Last month, news emerged about the planned transformation of the closed Merchants Ice and Cold Storage tower in Louisville, Kentucky, into an office building.

-Last month, it was announced that the shuttered Merchants Ice and Cold Storage tower in Louisville, Kentucky, would be redeveloped into an office building with ground-floor retail space and a potential rooftop bar or restaurant.
-This follows on the news that Ferncliff Distillery would occupy the cold storage building on Lampton Street and that the Trellis Brewing Company would occupy the former Schaefer-Meyer Brewing and Frank Fehr Brewing complex on Logan Street.
+Last month, news emerged about the planned transformation of the closed Merchants Ice and Cold Storage tower in Louisville, Kentucky, into an office building.
+This redevelopment project includes plans for ground-floor retail spaces and possibly a rooftop bar or restaurant.
+This announcement was part of a series of developments, including Ferncliff Distillery moving into the cold storage building on Lampton Street and Trellis Brewing Company setting up in the former premises of Schaefer-Meyer Brewing and Frank Fehr Brewing on Logan Street.

 Leave your comment!